 Several legal services providers are listed on these pages (under the “How to Help” tab) for information purposes.
 As in other circumstances, in the event one wants to contact a provider, providers must be contacted directly, and each provider itself solely makes the decision as to whether and to what extent it will respond to an inquiry or matter.

 If you seek help from the legal service providers, you can link to the Hawai`i Legal Services Portal at:

 The Hawai`i Access to Justice Commission, which was created in May, 2008 by the new Hawai`i Supreme Court Rule 21, formed several committees to assist in carrying out its work.
 Specifically, the Commission initially established three committees intended to address operational issues for the Commission and ten subject matter committees.

 The charter responsibilities for the committees, which were adopted by the Commission, are drawn from the purposes of the Commission, as set forth in Rule 21, and the Action Plan proposed by the Access to Justice Hui in the latter part of 2007.
-The following substantive committees were established:
+The following substantive committees are currently active:

 Individuals interested in serving on one of the committees are invited to express their interest and provide the application below and a resume to Judge Joseph E. Cardoza (ret.), Chair, Hawai`i Access to Justice Commission at <email@example.com>.